OpenPrinting/ipp-usb/ipp-usb.8.md

      `ipp-usb` service, to avoid possible conflicts with the legacy USB drivers.

+## Matching DNS-SD announcements against local USB bus

+Client software may need to match local devices exposed by `ipp-usb` with those found on the local USB bus.
+This can be useful, for example, to avoid offering USB devices in the print or scan dialog that cannot be used because they are already in use by `ipp-usb`.

+As a rough guideline, clients might consider USB devices that offer interfaces with Class=7, SubClass=1, and Protocol=4 as belonging to `ipp-usb`.
+However, this is not a precise method.
+Some devices may not properly implement the IPP over USB protocol and could be blacklisted in the `ipp-usb` configuration for this reason.
+Additionally, some devices may be automatically recognized by `ipp-usb` as incompatible and thus skipped.
+It's also possible that `ipp-usb` is disabled on the system entirely.

+A more reliable approach is to directly query the running `ipp-usb` instance to determine which devices it actually handles.

+To facilitate the matching of devices that `ipp-usb` manages and announces via  DNS-SD against local devices found on the USB bus, `ipp-usb` adds two TXT records to each `_ipp._tcp`, `_printer._tcp`, and `_uscan._tcp` services it announces:

+   * usb_SER=VCF9192281 - USB serial number for the device

+   * usb_HWID=0482&069d - USB vendor and hardware ID for the device in hex

+Please note that when matching devices discovered via DNS-SD with USB devices, it is important to only consider DNS-SD advertisements from IP addresses that are either loopback addresses (127.0.0.1 or ::1) or belong to a local interface.

 ## CONFIGURATION

 `ipp-usb` searched for its configuration file in two places: